spikegrobstein/flatironschool-deployment_lecture/lecture.md

 provision a server on Linode, which, in my opinion is the right balance of price, ease of administration and quality of service.

- * Signing up for Linode
- * choosing the correct server size

 ### Choosing your Linux Distribution

 Linux is a wildly popular, open-source operating system that was originally written by Linus